iodepo/odis-arch/_sources/publishing/publishing.md

 will also allow for that sort of testing and feedback.

 Providers may also wish to provide content negotiation for type application/ld+json for these resources.
-Some indexers,  like Gleaner, will attempt to negotiate for i the specific serialization and this will likely lighten the load on the servers going forward.
+Some indexers,  like Gleaner, will attempt to negotiate for the specific serialization and this will likely lighten the load on the servers going forward.

 #### Validation With SHACL or ShEx